tylerwarre/re4b/an empty function/README.md

 - .cfi_startproc and .cfi_endproc can be found sandwitching all function on x86/x64
 - mips requires a nop after all jump instructions
 - similar to linux, on windows procedures are sandwitched by PROC and ENDP
+- On MSVC, the directive PROC is used to specify the start of a function/procedure and ENDP is used to specify the end